3 Board of Directors

 The Board of Directors receives monthly reports from the Group’s management information system so that it can monitor financial and operational performance.
 All relevant guidelines are presented to the Board of Directors or the appropriate committees for approval to ensure shared responsibility for all major decisions.

-Internal Audit: Tecan has had its own internal audit department since 2007.
-Since the internal auditors report to the Audit Committee, their independence is assured.
+Internal Audit: Since the internal auditors report to the Audit Committee, their independence is assured.
 All companies are audited every three years on the basis of a risk analysis.
 The annual audit plan consists of audits of all major companies and is approved by the Audit Committee.
 A summary of significant findings and recommendations is submitted directly to the Audit Committee with copies to the CEO, the CFO and the General Counsel.
 The reports are also made available to the external statutory auditors.
 During the year under review, Internal Audit focused its efforts on strengthening the internal control system for financial reporting and compliance.
-Other areas audited include compliance with laws and standards, and the efficiency and effectiveness of business processes.
-Additional information on risk management is given in Note 30 to the consolidated financial statements.
+Other areas audited include compliance with laws and standards; the compliance, efficiency and effectiveness of business processes; and the implementation of recommendations made by the internal auditors.
+Additional information on risk management is given in the consolidated financial statements.